Misterhex/Misterhex.github.io/_posts/2019-01-06-Setting-up-LVM-stripping.md

 tags: [devops, elasticsearch, lvm]
 ---

 At work, while managing a fleet of elasticsearch clusters, we have several linux boxes that have inconsistent number of block devices attached.
-So to simplify the playbook, we don't want each hosts to have different `host_vars` and `path.data` settings, it will lead to configuration mess.
+So to simplify the playbook, we don't want each hosts to have different `host_vars` with `path.data` settings, it will lead to configuration mess.

 So our solutions is to go with lvm, and create a single logically volume with striping enabled, out of multiple physical disks.